munniomer/sg-spaic-kagglers/week 2/week2_progress.md

 3. **@Shubhendu Mishra** is working on one kaggle project individually.

-Hackathon Recognizing Faces in the Wild VGG16 - PyTorch on kaggle and currently having an accuracy of 51%..
+Hackathon Recognizing Faces in the Wild VGG16 on kaggle and currently having an accuracy of 51% [Kernel link](https://www.kaggle.com/shubhendumishra/recognizing-faces-in-the-wild-vggface-pytorch)
-[Kernel link](https://www.kaggle.com/shubhendumishra/recognizing-faces-in-the-wild-vggface-pytorch)